kgateway-dev/kgateway/docs/content/operations/advanced/zero-downtime-gateway-rollout/_index.md

   - the API should start failing health checks once it receives a SIGTERM signal, and also it should start draining connections gracefully
   - Envoy should be configured with health checks, retries, and outlier detection on these upstreams
 - **A** - Depending on your load balancer and network setup, the health check can reach either the Kubernetes nodes or the Kubernetes pods.
 Keep in mind these rules of thumb:
   - Cloud LB health checks to the same node should end in the same pod.
-You can use either a **DaemonSet** with host port or you use Kubernetes **affinity** policies to have at most one Envoy proxy on each node + `ExternalTrafficPolicy: local`
+You can use either a **DaemonSet** with host port or you use Kubernetes **affinity** policies to have at most one Envoy proxy on each node, with the `ExternalTrafficPolicy: local` setting in the Envoy proxy deployment.
   - configure the health check filter on Envoy.
 More details below and also in the dedicated [documentation page](/guides/traffic_management/request_processing/health_checks/).
 Configure the readiness probe accordingly
   - enable the shutdown hook on the Envoy pods.
 Configure this hook to fail LB health checks once it gets a termination signal